 On Easter from 1–5 April, the government is asking the Germans to stay indoors and prohibit the entry of five or fewer people into two houses in total.
 The move was announced on Tuesday morning after hours of negotiations between Merkel and the leaders of the federal states of Germany.
 This comes amid rising rates of coronavirus infections in the country, blamed on measures for lockdown earlier this month and partially re-opening shops and schools.

-, Germany’s national infection disease center, reported 7,709 new COVID cases on Monday.
+The Robert Koch Institute, Germany’s national infection disease center, reported 7,709 new COVID cases on Monday.
 The rate of infection averaged 107.3 cases per 100,000 over a seven-day period.
 Under the new restrictions, a seven-day transition rate of more than 100 would trigger tight regulations, which could include home quarantine and strict mask wear.
 For cinema-owners, the news means it will take even longer before theaters reopen.

 The government’s five-stage plan in early March provides a road-map for theaters and other in-door businesses, reestablishing a staged program that would have loose regulation due to lower infection rates is.
 Planning permission for cinemas has been granted again in areas where the registered COVID-19 infection per 100,000 population remained below 50.
 Twice nationally, a return to business as usual is a distant possibility.